-The coefficients of these power series are polynomial at positive integral multi-indices of Riemann's zeta function\footnote{These values are usually referred to as MZV's by Zagier \cite{zagier} and as polyz\^etas by Cartier \cite{cartier}.} \cite{lemurakami,zagier} and they satisfy quadratic relations \cite{cartier} which Lyndon words help explain.
-The latter relations can be obtained by identifying the local coordinates on a bridge equation connecting the Cauchy and the Hadamard algebras of polylogarithmic functions, and by using the factorization of the non commutative generating series of polylogarithms \cite{FPSAC99} and of harmonic sums \cite{acta,VJM}.
-That bridge equation is mainly a consequence of the isomorphisms between the algebra of non commutative generating series of polylogarithms and the shuffle algebra on one hand, between the algebra of non commutative generating series of harmonic sums and the quasi-shuffle algbra on the other hand.
+The coefficients of these power series are polynomial functions of positive integral multi-indices of Riemann's zeta function\footnote{These values are usually referred to as MZV's by Zagier \cite{zagier} and as polyzetas by Cartier \cite{cartier}.} \cite{lemurakami,zagier}, and they satisfy quadratic relations \cite{cartier} which Lyndon words help explicit and explain.
+The latter relations can be obtained by identifying the local coordinates on a bridge equation connecting the Cauchy and the Hadamard algebras of polylogarithmic functions, and by using the factorization of the non-commutative generating series of polylogarithms \cite{FPSAC99} and of harmonic sums \cite{acta,VJM}.
+This bridge equation is mainly a consequence of the isomorphisms between the algebra of non-commutative generating series of polylogarithms and the shuffle algebra on the one hand, and between the algebra of non-commutative generating series of harmonic sums and the quasi-shuffle algebra on the other hand.

 As for the generalization of Sch\"utzenberger's factorization to more general bialgebras, the key step, and the main difficulty thereof, is to decompose orthogonally such bialgebras into the Lie algebra generated by its primitive elements and the associated orthogonal ideal, as Ree was able to achieve in the case of the shuffle bialgebra \cite{Ree}, and to construct, whenever possible, the respective bases.
 In favorable cases, it is to be hoped that those bialgebras are enveloping algebras, so that the Eulerian projectors are convergent and other analytic computations can be performed.